dankelley/whalestrike/joss/paper.md

 @raymond_development_2007].
 The model ignored ship deformation upon impact, and considered whale deformation to occur only in a specified impact area dictated by the shape of the ship's prow.
-A layered model was used for the whale, with skin covering blubber, which in turn covered what we called a sub-layer (representing a combination of muscle and organs), and with bone at the core.
-Thicknesses and material properties for each layer were taken from the literature, and adjusting these properties permits simulation of strikes on different species, or at different body locations.
-Forces associated with the skin deformation include both extension forces and compression forces, while the only compression was considered for the other layers.
+A layered model was used for the whale, with skin covering blubber, with that blubber covering what we called a sub-layer (representing a combination of muscle and organs), and with bone at the core.
+Thicknesses and material properties for each layer were taken from the literature, with the hope being that adjusting these parameters will provide a way to simulate strikes on different species, or at different body locations.
+Skin deformation is modeled with both extension and compression forces, while only compression was considered for interior layers.
 Lacking reliable information on failure limits for these biomaterials, critical values for stresses were inferred by reference to published results of the damage experienced in documented ship strikes.
-Readers seeking more information on the parameterizations employed in the model are directed to @kelley_assessing_2020.
+More on these and other scientific aspects of the model are discussed by @kelley_assessing_2020.

 The model mechanics are simple, with acceleration and forces being linked via Newton's second law.
 Numerical integration of acceleration is done with the